BeanieODM/beanie/docs/tutorial/collection_setup.md

     name: Indexed(str, unique=True)
 ```

-### Multi-field indices
+### Multi-field indexes

 The `indexes` field of the inner `Settings` class is responsible for more complex indexes.
-It is a list where items could be:
+It is a list where items can be:

-- single key.
+- Single key.
 Name of the document's field (this is equivalent to using the Indexed function described above without any additional arguments)
-- list of (key, direction) pairs.
+- List of (key, direction) pairs.
 Key - string, name of the document's field.
 Direction - pymongo direction (
   example: `pymongo.ASCENDING`)
 - `pymongo.IndexModel` instance - the most flexible
   option.
 [PyMongo Documentation](https://pymongo.readthedocs.io/en/stable/api/pymongo/operations.html#pymongo.operations.IndexModel)